beerfactory/brewbox-doc/specifications.rst

 * being able to ensure a constant quality of the beer produced
 * improving brew process efficiency as quantities produced increase.

-Monitoring is usually achived by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps.
-Controling requires more components for building control panel with displays, switches or PID controller.
-Finally complete automation requires professional equipments like programmable logic controller and good knowledge in electronic and electricity.
+**Monitoring** is usually achieved by fitting the micro brewery with sensors, mostly for temperature follow-up during mash and boiling steps. **Controling** requires more components for building control panel with displays, switches or PID controller.
+Finally complete **automation** requires professional equipments like programmable logic controller and good knowledge in electronic and electricity.

-The goal of BrewBox is to help brewers achieve this goal by providing a system :
+The goal of BrewBox is to help brewers achieve these three goals by providing a system :

-* flexible enough to fit with sensors any configurations of brewery equipements
+* flexible enough to fit any configurations of brewery equipements with sensors
-* offering a large set of features for monitoring, controling and automate the brewery activity.
+* offering a large set of features for monitoring, controling and automate the brewery activity

 Functional requirements
 =======================